Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: PIC method

-\textbf{1.
-PIC method:} We examine the stopping power for finite-size relativistic electrons using the particle-in-cell (PIC) method.
+We examine the stopping power for finite-size relativistic electrons using the particle-in-cell (PIC) method.
 The standard PIC method can suffer from numerical \v{C}erenkov radiation as well as self-forces created by aliasing.
 Numerical \v{C}erenkov radiation \cite{greenwood:elimination, Xu:recent}, which is a common issue in finite-difference (FD) electromagnetic PIC codes, is caused by particles moving faster than light propagates on the mesh.
 Issues related to numerical \v{C}erenkov radiation are different than those that arise from the numerical \v{C}erenkov instability \cite{Godfrey:Numerical, *Godfrey:Canonical, *Yu:Modeling, *Godfrey:Numerical2013, *Xu:Numerical}.
 Aliasing can also lead to artificial self-fields on the particle, even for solvers with superluminal light waves or perfect dispersion solvers.
 These effects can increase the single-electron stopping power.
 New solvers developed for FD PIC codes may mitigate numerical \v{C}erenkov radiation \cite{Lehe:Numerical, *Fei:Controlling, Xu:recent} and permit studies of correlated stopping in divergent beams in the future.

 To circumvent these issues, we use the quasi-static PIC code QuickPIC \cite{Huang:QuickPIC, An:Improved}.
 QuickPIC uses coordinates $(x, y, \xi \equiv ct-z, s\equiv z)$, where $z$ is the direction of beam propagation.
 The quasi-static approximation is $\partial/\partial s \ll \partial/\partial \xi$, meaning the length-scale of variations of the beam or wake with $s$ is much greater than the wake wavelength; i.e., the beam evolves on a time-scale much slower than it takes a beam particle to pass a plasma particle.
 This approximation decouples the wake calculation from the beam particle push, and allows much larger time-steps than fully electromagnetic codes.
-Radiative fields are not included in QuickPIC, and it has similarities to the Darwin approximation.
+QuickPIC does not include radiative fields, has similarities to the Darwin approximation, and is \textit{not} an electrostatic model.
 QuickPIC sends a 2D plasma slice across the box in the $\xi$-direction at each $s$-step.
 We can therefore view $\xi$ as the ``time'' after the box begins passing through a transverse plasma slice at position $s$.